 Shoppers who looked at those salad bowls looked at these tongs.

-Top-rated items are displayed in the category viewed.
+Top-rated items, best sellers and trending products are displayed in the category viewed.

-Marketers elect to show items from a category such as top-selling items, items on sale, or items in low supply.
+Marketers elect to show items from a category such as top-selling items, items on sale, items in low supply or complementary products.

 How are personalized recommendations different?